w-A-L-L-e/wifi_switch/README.md

 its created wifi network.
 It then allows selecting wifi network + set user + pass in the browser.
 After this it boots and shows a webpage that allows toggling a relay on/off in the browser.

 Webpage with actual device shown here.
 The only tricky part to get working was the relais itself.
 Because we have a 3.3v level pins on the wemos d1 we also need to connect the VCC to the 3.3v and not the 5v.
 With better opto coupled boards you normally take the 5v line here.
 But this got the relay stuck in permanent on mode.
-By just connecting following lines everything works reliably (however its best to also supply 3.3v directly now as the regulator does not like the relais on for long periods, its getting noticeably hot after a while).
+By just connecting following lines everything works reliably.
+The total current draw with relais switched on and wifi running is 150mah.
+This is within spec of the tiny onboard 3.3V regulator although it does become warm after a while when relais is switched on.
+To have something running 24/7 either power directly with a 3.3v supply or use a bigger regulator.
 ```
 Connections:
 VCC  -> 3.3V on wemos